Nirvana: The Band That Redefined Rock in the '90s

 His death marked the end of Nirvana, but also immortalized him as a tragic icon of 1990s youth culture.

-VII.
 Posthumous Releases and Legacy

 After Cobain’s death, Nirvana’s legacy continued to grow.